Indonesian investigators say doomed Lion Air jet ‘airworthy’

 - Patagonia gives GOP tax windfall to environmental groups

+On Wednesday, Utomo said the plane had experienced technical problems on four of the six flights before it crashed.
+On its penultimate flight, as during the final one, pilots struggled to prevent an automatic safety feature from forcing the nose of the aircraft down due to problems with its sensors.

-He said that based on maintenance records, flight engineers had made repairs and run tests.
+Utomo said that based on maintenance records, flight engineers had made repairs and run tests.

-“Based on the test results, the aircraft was declared airworthy, also when the plane departed from Jakarta, the aircraft was in airworthy condition,” Utomo said.
+“Based on the test results, the aircraft was declared airworthy, also when the plane departed from Jakarta, the aircraft was in airworthy condition,” he said.

-Note: This story has been corrected to show the date of the crash was Oct.
-29.
+Another investigator, Ony Suryo Wibowo, said there were special procedures to be followed when there are problems with an aircraft.

+“But in principle, when the engineer has stated it’s airworthy, then it’s airworthy,” he said.